 (c) The period permitted for correction of a violation does not, in the case of any review proceeding under 82-4-251(6), end until entry of a final order suspending the abatement requirements or until entry of an order of court ordering suspension of the abatement requirements.
 If the failure to abate continues for more than 30 days, the department shall, within 30 days after the 30-day period, take appropriate action pursuant to 82-4-251(3) or request action under subsection (4) or (6) of this section.

 (2) The department may waive the penalty for a minor violation of this part, a rule adopted or an order issued under this part, or a term or condition of a permit if the department determines that the violation is not of potential harm to public health, public safety, or the environment and does not impair the administration of this part.
 The department may not waive a penalty assessed under this section if the person or operator fails to abate the violation as directed under 82-4-251.
-The board shall adopt rules to implement and administer a procedure for waiver of a penalty under this subsection.
+The department shall adopt rules to implement and administer a procedure for waiver of a penalty under this subsection.

 (3) (a) To assess an administrative penalty under this section, the department shall issue a notice of violation and penalty order to the person or operator, unless the penalty is waived pursuant to subsection (2).
 The notice and order must specify the provision of this part, rule adopted or order issued under this part, or term or condition of a permit that is violated and must contain findings of fact, conclusions of law, and a statement of the proposed administrative penalty.
 The notice and order must be served personally or by certified mail.
 Service by mail is complete 3 business days after the date of mailing.
 The notice and order become final unless, within 30 days after the order is served, the person or operator to whom the order was issued requests a hearing before the board.
 By submitting to the board a written request within 30 days of service of the notice of violation, stating the reason for the request, the person or operator is entitled to a hearing before the board under 82-4-206 on the issues of whether the alleged violation has occurred and whether the penalty proposed to be assessed is proper.
 On receipt of a request, the board shall schedule a hearing.
 After a hearing, the board shall make findings of fact and issue a written decision as to the occurrence of the violation and the amount of penalty warranted.
 If the board finds that the violation occurred and a penalty is warranted, it shall order the payment of the penalty.
 If the time for requesting a hearing expires without a hearing request, the person or operator shall remit the amount of the penalty within 30 days of the expiration of the period for requesting a hearing.